-Member input is a critical piece of ETFO’s 2019 central (i.e., provincial) goal setting process.
-In November 2018, ETFO obtained member input about 2019 central bargaining issues in a variety of ways, including:
+Member input is a critical piece of ETFO’s 2022 central (i.e., provincial) goal setting process.
+In the Fall of 2021, ETFO will be obtaining member input about 2022 central bargaining issues in a variety of ways, including:

 - an online all-member survey;